magnuschatt/busbus/README.md

 the necessary endpoints.
 It has close to instant redeploy which allowed for quick development.
 Ktor worked without problems.

-Spring was a close alternative, and would probably be a better choice if the project were to grow.

 #### MongoDB
 Mongo worked without a problem.
 I chose it for the following reasons:
 * It has 2D geo spatial indexes.